Senbagaseelan18/RISC-V-SOC-Tapeout-Week-1/Day-5/README.md

   ⚡ Observation: Even with multiple conditions (if-else if), the absence of a final else causes synthesis to infer a latch, highlighting a common pitfall in combinational logic design.

-## 4) 🧪 Labs on Incomplete & Overlapping Case Statements
+### 4 Labs on Incomplete and Overlapping Case Statements

 In this lab, we explore how **incomplete, overlapping, or partially assigned case statements** can affect **hardware synthesis** in Verilog.
 We'll simulate the designs using **Icarus Verilog + GTKWave** and synthesize using **Yosys** to observe inferred latches and hardware mapping.